moiot/gravity/docs/2.0/02-config-index-en.md

----
-title: DRC Configuration
-summary: Learn how to configure DRC Single Process and DRC Cluster.
----

-# DRC Configuration
+# Configuration

 This document introduces how to configure DRC Single Process and DRC Cluster respectively.

-## Configuration of DRC Single Process
+## Gravity Single Process

-To configure DRC Single Process, use the configuration file.
+To configure Gravity Single Process, use the configuration file.

-DRC works in the plugin-based microkernel mode and each plugin has its own configuration.
+Gravity works in the plugin-based mode and each plugin has its own configuration.
 Currently, DRC supports the configuration file in the `toml` and `json` formats.

 This section uses the configuration file in the `toml` format to describe configuration rules.

-## Configuration of DRC Cluster
+## Gravity Cluster

-To configure DRC Cluster, use Rest API to start the task.
+To configure Gravity Cluster, use Rest API to start the task.
 Make sure the Rest API and the `json` format of the configuration file are consistent.

-For DRC Cluster, the Web interface configuration is provided.
+For Gravity Cluster, the Web interface configuration is provided.
 For details about the options of Rest API, see the configuration file in the `toml` format.

 ## Note